mahmoudmahm00d/Sokoban/README.md

-# Sokofarm
+# SokoFarm

-Sokofarm is a console-based game where the player moves around a grid, trying to get all the seeds into the storages.
+SokoFarm is a console-based game where the player moves around a grid, trying to get all the seeds into the storages.

 ## Getting Started